jetbrains-academy/javascript-course/Functions/Closures/task.md

 In the [Variables scopes lesson](course://Variables/Variable scopes), we learned that all variables have their own scopes.
-For example, in this case, the scope of the variable `name` is the `helloGenerator` function.
+For example, in this case, the scope of the variable `name` is limited to the `helloGenerator` function.
 We cannot use it outside the body of this function:
 ```js
 function helloGenerator(name){
     // ...
 }
 console.log(name)  // ReferenceError: name is not defined
 ```
-But JavaScript has a mechanism that allows a function to remember the environment in which it was created.
-It is called _closures_.
+However, JavaScript has a mechanism that allows a function to remember the environment in which it was created.
+This mechanism is called a _closure_.
 ```js
 function helloGenerator(name){
     function hello(){